axnovot/TWSProject/README.md

 Skeleton Communications Application : twsclient, tcp_server
-- Developed a TCP client-server system where external controllers can send and receive information via a control interface
+- A C++ TCP client-server system that to exchange messages.
+Supports logging and external control via telnet or netcat

 IB Trader Workstation Client : py_twsclient
-- Python system that interacts with the IB API in order to request market data and manage stock contract details
+- A python system that interacts with the IB API in order to download contract details and request market data